G

 Perplexity is the purest answer engine of the big ones.
-It does not pretend to be a chatbot that occasionally searches; every answer is built from live sources and shows its citations inline.
-That makes Perplexity SEO unusually tractable, because the engine tells you exactly which sources it used.
+It does not pretend to be a chatbot that occasionally searches; most Perplexity search answers are built around live or indexed sources and show citations inline.
+That makes Perplexity SEO unusually tractable, because the engine shows the sources it cites, giving you a useful but imperfect view of what it used.

-This guide covers what is genuinely different about optimizing for Perplexity: how it picks sources, the two crawlers that decide your eligibility, the Related Questions surface, and the Publishers Program that can actually pay you when you are cited.
+Four things are genuinely different about optimizing for Perplexity: the way it picks sources, the two Perplexity user agents that affect visibility and control, the Related Questions surface, and a Publishers Program that can actually pay you when you are cited.

 Why Perplexity SEO Is Different

 Perplexity is citation-first and recency-heavy.
 Where a traditional search engine ranks links and a general chatbot leans on training data, Perplexity runs a live retrieval for almost every query and footnotes the sources it used.
-Answer engines are no longer a niche: Pew Research found 34% of US adults had used ChatGPT as of mid-2025, roughly double the 2023 share, and Perplexity rides the same shift toward asking an engine instead of scanning a list of links.
+Answer engines are no longer a niche: Pew Research found 34% of US adults had used ChatGPT, per a survey published mid-2025, roughly double the 2023 share, and Perplexity itself handled 780 million queries in May 2025, per CEO Aravind Srinivas, as users shift toward asking an engine instead of scanning a list of links.
 Two consequences follow that change your strategy.

 First, recency matters more than on Google.
-A current page often beats an older, more authoritative one.
+In observed AI-citation studies and Geotoolbox scans, fresher pages can beat older authoritative pages, especially on fast-moving topics.
 Second, because Perplexity shows its citations, you can see precisely who it cites for your target questions and reverse-engineer the gap, which is harder on engines that hide their sources.

 Allow PerplexityBot, and Know the Two Agents